-In complex ion formation, the central metal cation must have empty orbitals while
+In complex ion formation, the central metal cation must have empty orbitals while the ligands must have a lone pair of electrons for the co-ordinate bond to be formed as indicated below.

-1. Draw diagrams to show how the dative covalent bond when water combines with Hydrogen ion to form hydroxonium ion (H_3O^+)
+1. Draw diagrams to show how the dative covalent bond forms when water combines with Hydrogen ion to form hydroxonium ion (H3O+)